erensayar/HrDayOffModule/README.md

 ![h2-db-config](./dev-doc/H2-Conf.png)

-# I Prepared Requests With Saved Request & Saved Responses
+# I Prepared Collection With Saved Request & Saved Responses
 * You can use swagger of course but if you want use postman or something u can import this collection.

 * You can find collection for test the api.
 This collection include saved request and response and all endpoints.